pattytechuk/web-app-CI-CD-project/documents/ProjectReport.md

 ## Planning and Preparation

-Goal Setting and Requirements: My goal was to containerize a web application and automate its deployment using Azure Kubernetes Services (AKS).
+**Goal Setting and Requirements:** My goal was to containerize a web application and automate its deployment using Azure Kubernetes Services (AKS).
 For the first part of the project, I manually set up the infrastructure using Bicep, set up an AKS cluster, deploy the web app into the cluster, and then verify the web application's functionality.

 For the second part of the project, I set up a pipeline in Azure DevOps' pipelines in order to automate the deployment of the infrastructure, AKS cluster, and the deployment of the web application.

-Set Up Development Environment: The following are the tools and resources I set up at the beginning:
+**Set Up Development Environment:** The following are the tools and resources I set up at the beginning:
 - Installed Git.
 - Installed Docker.
 - Installed extensions for Visual Studio Code including Azure CLI Tools, Azure Tools, Bicep for VS Code, Docker for VS Code, and YAML.
-- Set up Azure DevOps account and created a project.
+- Set up Azure DevOps account and created a project; also created pipeline.
 - Set up Azure CLI for Azure interaction.

-Application Details: I chose a sample web app using Express/Node Js available for use on on Awesome Compose's Github repo: https://github.com/docker/awesome-compose/tree/master
+**Application Details:** I chose a sample web app using Express/Node Js available for use on on Awesome Compose's Github repo: https://github.com/docker/awesome-compose/tree/master

 ## Steps Taken